 They were one of the first racially integrated groups in the UK, notable for their Chicago-style blues.
 The band released over 30 albums.

 If you've loved Savoy Brown and Kim Simmonds then you won't be disappointed with this new album, Witchy Feelin.'
 Simmonds has still got what it takes.
 It’s an enjoyable set of brand new songs all written by him.

 The song, “Thunder, Lightning & Rain” has my vote for favorite track.

 John Mayall, is a blues singer, guitarist, organist harmonica player, and songwriter whose musical career spans over sixty years.
 In the 1960s, he founded John Mayall & the Bluesbreakers.
 A lot of people remember him best for his harmonica playing on “Room to Move,” but of course there is way more to him than that.

 The band has had some of the most famous blues and blues rock musicians among its members.
 They include Eric Clapton, Peter Green, Jack Bruce, John McVie, Mick Fleetwood, Walter Trout, and Coco Montoya.

-On his new album, Talk About That, Mayall is joined by Joe Walsh who plays on two tracks, “The Devil Must Be Laughing” and “Cards On The Table,” both written by Mayall.
-The songs highlight Walsh’s expert guitar work.
+On his new album, Talk About That, Mayall is joined by Joe Walsh whose expert guitar work is featured on two tracks, “The Devil Must Be Laughing” and “Cards On The Table,” both written by Mayall.

 6. Mick Fleetwood Blues Band: Live at the Belly Up